-Alachua County, Brevard County, Collier County, Lee County, Marion County, Orange County, Osceola County, Palm Beach County, Putman County, Volusia County, City of Belle Isle, City of Casselberry, City of Cocoa, City of Daytona Beach, City of Fort Meyers, City of Gainesville, City of Leesburg, City of Orlando, City of Miami Beach, City of Palm Beach, City of Port Orange, City of Rockledge, City of Sanford, City of Sarasota, Dept. of Veterans Affairs, US Army Corps of Engineers
+Alachua County, Brevard County, Collier County, Lee County, Marion County, Orange County, Osceola County, Palm Beach County, Putman County, Volusia County, City of Belle Isle, City of Casselberry, City of Cocoa, City of Daytona Beach, City of Fort Myers, City of Gainesville, City of Leesburg, City of Orlando, City of Miami Beach, City of Palm Beach, City of Port Orange, City of Rockledge, City of Sanford, City of Sarasota, Dept. of Veterans Affairs, U.S. Army Corps of Engineers

 Canaveral Port Authority, Carrol County Schools, Flagler County Schools, Lake County Schools, Orlando International Airport, Osceola County Schools, Palm Beach County Schools, Palm Beach International Airport, Sarasota County Schools, Seminole County Schools, Seminole State College, South FloridaView All Major Clients